craigduffy-ca/assessment-platform-developer/README.md

 # Platform Developer Assessment

-In this assessment, you will demonstrate your ability to refactor code an implement common design patterns used in our codebase.
+In this assessment, you will demonstrate your ability to refactor code and implement common design patterns and principles used in our codebase.

-Knowledge of of common design patterns used in .NET C# development will help.
+Knowledge of common design patterns used in .NET C# development will be beneficial.

 ## Assignment